domodwyer/bloom2/README.md

 lazily loads bitmap blocks from disk as they're accessed, while the frequently accessed block map remains in memory to provide a fast negative response for unpopulated blocks.

+### Bulk Loading

+To pre-load a bloom filter with a large amount of data, prefer using the `VecBitmap` backing store for fast write throughput which is implemented as a "normal" single-level bloom filter (true `O(1)` inserts).

+Once loading is complete, it can be compressed to the `CompressedBitmap` storage type to minimise RAM usage while retaining fast reads.

 ## Serialisation